Our Lady of the Sacred Heart High School

 If you are the parent of a senior who is planning to pursue post-secondary education at a college, university, trade or technical school, you may apply for federal student aid by filling out the Free Application for Federal Student Aid, or FAFSA

-The student applying for aid, as well as one parent, each need to create an FSA ID before filling out the FAFSA.
+BEFORE filling out the FAFSA, the student applying for aid (and at least one parent) each need to create an FSA ID.
 The federal government has recently produced a helpful video that will walk you through the process of creating an FSA ID.
+It can take up to three days for new FAFSA IDs to be confirmed, so make sure you allow time for that before you plan to fill out the FAFSA.

 Click here for a handy checklist of documents and information you will need to complete the FAFSA.